 - Estimating the level of funding available to provide transit services over the life of the plan

-After reviewing this information or if you have service suggestions or questions, please email us at email@example.com.
-We look forward to your participation.
+After reviewing this information, if you have comments or questions, please email us at firstname.lastname@example.org.
+We encourage you to have your comments and questions to us by May 4, 2018.